Oh! Susanna: Song

-The song blends together a variety of musical traditions.
+The song blends a variety of musical traditions.
 The opening line refers to "a banjo on my knee", but the song takes its beat from the polka, which had just reached the U.S. from Europe.
 Writer and musician Glenn Weiser suggests that the song incorporates elements of two previous compositions, both published in 1846: "Mary Blane", by Billy Whitlock, and "Rose of Alabama", by Silas S. Steele.
 He points out that the melody of the verse of "Oh!
 Susanna" resembles that of "Mary Blane", and the opening of the chorus of "Oh!
 Susanna" is almost identical to that of "Rose of Alabama".
 Moreover, the story lines of both "Oh!
 Susanna" and "The Rose of Alabama" involve a lover going from one Deep Southern state to another with his banjo in search of his sweetheart, which suggests that Foster got the inspiration for his lyrics from Steele's song.

 The first two phrases of the melody are based on the major pentatonic scale.

 The song contains contradictory lines such as "It rain'd all night the day I left, The weather it was dry, The sun so hot I froze to death...", which have been described as "nonsense".
-It is one of the songs by Foster that use the word "nigger" (others are "Old Uncle Ned" and "Oh!
-Lemuel", both also among Foster's early works), which appears in the second verse ("De lectric fluid magnified, And killed five hundred nigger.").
+It is one of the songs by Foster that use the word "nigger" (in original version only; others are "Old Uncle Ned" and "Oh!
+Lemuel", both also among Foster's early works), which appears in the second verse ("De lectric fluid magnified, And kill'd five hundred nigger.").